caopulan/GANInverter/README.md

     -  [x] Weight & bias (wandb).
     -  [x] Automatically resume training.

-We will release v2.0 around early 2023:
--  [ ] Documentation.
--  [ ] More inversion methods, including E2Style, Hyperstyle, SAM, HFGI.
--  [ ] Evaluation System.
--  [ ] More editing methods.
--  [ ] Make inversion easy to integrate in GAN-based downstream tasks.

 ## Recent Updates

 **We are working for supporting more methods' inference and conducting the benchmark.**